markgalassi/wodehouse_writers/README.md

 2. Clone your own forked repository of wodehouse_writers.

-3. Edit your changes and use git to commit and push back to your repository on github.
+3. Edit the appropriate file with your changes and use git to commit and push back to your repository on github.

-4. Submit a merge request so that your work can get back into the main repository.
+4. Submit a pull request so that your work can get back into the main repository.